michaniets/french-childes/README.md

 The *.query files contain examples of Grew queries with coding instructions.
 If no *.query file is included, look at the example below.
 It produces two codings.
 If the patterns match the same graph, codings are appended, e.g. *modal:other(7>9_bouger); modal:savoir(3>7_vouloir)*

 Note that if more than one coding matches for a given attribute, codings are **appended**.
-For example we get two codings for the attribute 'modal_graph' from two matching rules:
+For example we get two codings for the attribute 'code_modal' from two matching rules:

 ```{conll}
 # coding = code_modal:xcomp(9>10_faire); code_modal:noRule(9>0); ...